oddluck/limnoria-plugins/Frotz/README.md

 one game allowed to run per channel/pm. will prompt you to stop running games before allowing a new one to be started. this limits the number of potential child dfrotz processes and keeps this simpler in terms of routing the right game data to the right place.

-game text reformatted to eliminate line/by line output and for easier reading on various screen sizes.

 Some games and a frotz binary included, may need to build your own depending on your system. https://github.com/DavidGriffith/frotz/blob/master/DUMB